AaravTrivedi/Week-1-VSD/README.md

 gtkwave tb_good_mux.vcd
 ```
 ## Design and Testbench
-- The testbench applies stimulus to the design for functional verification.
+The testbench applies stimulus to the design for functional verification.

 ## Synthesis Using Yosys

 - Yosys synthesizer converts RTL to a gate-level netlist.
 - It maps logic to standard cells from the provided `.lib`.
 - Use the same testbench to verify the synthesized netlist functionality.

+## Generating Netlist

+Run Yosys with your RTL to produce the synthesized gate-level netlist:

+## Simplifying the Netlist

+Optimize and simplify the netlist using Yosys:

 </details> <details> <summary>Day 2 - Timing libs, Hierarchical vs Flat Synthesis and Efficient Flop Coding Styles</summary>
 Content for Day 2 goes here.